JohnnyBazooka89/StSModTheBlackbeard/README.md

 ## Installation ##
 1. Go to folder where your Slay The Spire is installed, for example: "C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire"
 2. Copy ModTheSpire files (ModTheSpire.jar, MTS.cmd, MTS.sh) to this folder.
-3. Create new folder named "mods".
+3. Create a new folder named "mods".
 4. Copy BaseMod.jar and TheBlackbeardMod.jar into folder "mods".
 5. Double click on MTS.cmd, select "BaseMod" and "The Blackbeard Mod", and click "Play" button.